pschiffmann/react-rfcs/text/0000-use-for-each.md

 </details>

 We can see that React doesn't properly unmount all elements, and also doesn't run all effect cleanup callbacks.
-In a real application, this can lead to a UI glitches with duplicated UI elements, and possibly memory leaks due to external resources that are allocated but never cleaned up.
+In a real application, this can lead to UI glitches with duplicated UI elements, and possibly memory leaks due to external resources that are allocated but never cleaned up.

+## Appendix B: Managing an array of external resources with `useEffect`

+## Appendix C: `useSyncExternalStore` to access an array of external states